EDIpack/EDIpack/doc/installation.rst

    conda install -c conda-forge -c edipack edipack

-this installs a bundle of the `scifor` and `edipack` libraries.
-In order to compile a fortran program linking the libraries, we provide  `.pc` files which are readable via :code:`pkg-config`.
+this installs a bundle of the :code:`scifor` and :code:`edipack` libraries.
+In order to compile a fortran program linking the libraries, we provide  :code:`.pc` files which are readable via :code:`pkg-config`.
 If not present, the :code:`compilers` and :code:`pkg-config` conda packages need to be installed